-Ray Fung reported that in 2007, a notable accomplishment was implementation of Year One of the Convening for Action on Vancouver Island (CAVI) initiative, a three-year program.
-A goal is to reach out to land and water practitioners and educate them about practices that better balance the relationship between settlement activity and ecological assets in local and regional landscapes.
+“A notable accomplishment was implementation of Year One of the CAVI, Convening for Action on Vancouver Island initiative, a three-year program.
+The over-arching objective is to move towards water sustainability in BC by implementing green infrastructure policies, practices and standards.
+To that end, a goal is to reach out to land and water practitioners and educate them about practices that better balance the relationship between settlement activity and ecological assets in local and regional landscapes,” stated Ray Fung.

-"The CAVI vision for the Year Two Program was to play an integrating role, cut across disciplines and ultimately serve as a catalyst to create neighbourhoods that integrate both good planning and innovative engineering designs, for overall greater sustainability ….environmental, social and economic,” reported Kim Stephens.
+In 2008, the Year Two program for Convening for Action on Vancouver Island (CAVI) implemented four program elements that built on the foundation provided by the Year One program.
+“The CAVI vision for the Year Two Program was to play an integrating role, cut across disciplines and ultimately serve as a catalyst to create neighbourhoods that integrate both good planning and innovative engineering designs, for overall greater sustainability ….environmental, social and economic,” reported Kim Stephens.

+The Province of British Columbia is fostering a green vision, recognizing that the choices will be made by local governments.
 “We are using the slogan The New Business As Usual to convey the message that, for change to really occur, practices that until now have been viewed as the exception must become the norm moving forward.
 We have to build regulatory models and 2008 learning lunch pilot develop models of practice and expertise to support The New Business As Usual”, stated Dale Wall, Deputy Minister.